expo/expo/docs/pages/build-reference/variants.md

 };
 ```

-> Note: if you are using any libraries that require you to register your application identifier with an external service to use the SDK, such as Google Maps, you will need to have a separate configuration for that API for the iOS Bundle Identifier and Android Package.
+> **Note**: if you are using any libraries that require you to register your application identifier with an external service to use the SDK, such as Google Maps, you will need to have a separate configuration for that API for the iOS Bundle Identifier and Android Package.
 You can also swap this configuration in using the same approach as above.

 To automatically set the `APP_VARIANT` environment variable when running builds with the "development" profile, we can use `env` in **eas.json**: